MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_provisionpackageforallusersasync_653384863.md

 ## -remarks
 To provision a package you must be an administrator.
 The app package to be provisioned must be staged, and it must be on the system volume.

-If the package is already provisioned, this perform a "clean" reprovision.
+If the package is already provisioned, this performs a "clean" reprovision.
 A "clean" reprovision will remove all previous installs of this package so the package will behave as if this were its first installation.

 > [!NOTE]
 > If you are provisioning optional packages, you must specify each optional package individually with its own method call.